 10 Great (and Affordable) Gifts for Backpackers

-I don't work in retail.
-But if I did, I would be the pushy, highly-opinionated guy in the travel and outdoors section who imposes his point of view and insists that you only take his recommendation.
+I don’t work in retail.
+But if I did, I would be the pushy, highly opinionated guy in the travel and outdoors section who imposes his point of view and insists that you only take his recommendation.
 Some people love that guy.
 Most people hate him.
-But for better or worse, here are my top 10 best gifts for a backpacker in no particular order.
+But for better or worse, here are my top 10 best gifts for a backpacker in no particular order updated for 2012.

 This travel hammock packs down to the size of a softball and is awesome.
 It is made of that good, cool nylon that breathes and stays cool on a hot day.
 Backpackers who don’t travel with a hammock need to seriously reconsider their packing list.
 Some people may say, “You don’t need to purchase something this high quality.”
 Well, actually, you do.
 This is the type of product you purchase once, take care of, and use for the rest of your life.